Online therapy steps up against OCD in new study

 Summary

-This study tested whether a stepped-care internet-based cognitive behavioral therapy (ICBT) works as well as group therapy or standard medication for adults with obsessive-compulsive disorder (OCD).
+This study tested whether a stepped-care approach using internet-based cognitive behavioral therapy (ICBT) works as well as group therapy or standard medical care for adults with obsessive-compulsive disorder (OCD).
 46 adults in China received one of the three treatments for 6 weeks.
-The goal was to see if the online approach is effective and more cost-efficient.
-The study was terminated early, so results are limited.
+The goal was to see if the online method is effective and more cost-efficient.

 Get updates